Pik Botha: National unity

 Botha subsequently served as Minister of Mineral and Energy Affairs in South Africa's first post-apartheid government from 1994 to 1996 under President Nelson Mandela.
 Botha had first met Mandela in May 1990 at the historic Groote Schuur Minute, and was highly impressed by Mandela's knowledge of Afrikaner history.

 Botha became deputy leader of the National Party in the Transvaal from 1987 to 1996.
 He retired from politics in 1996 when F. W. de Klerk withdrew the National Party from the government of national unity.

+While testifying at the Truth and Reconciliation Commission, Botha was one of the few officials to repent for his involvement in the apartheid government.
+He said he'd realized that apartheid was morally wrong in the 1970s, but didn't do enough to "turn the tide" against the regime and prevent atrocities from being committed, which he blamed on South African security forces.

 In 2000, Botha declared his support for President Thabo Mbeki.

 In 2013, Botha expressed criticism for the government's affirmative action policies saying that the South African government of 1994 would never have reached a constitutional settlement with the ANC had it insisted on its current affirmative action programme.
 In an interview on affirmative action, Botha publicly declared that he had never been a member of the ANC, and would not join under its current policies.

 On 12 December 2013, Botha appeared on the BBC's Question Time, hosted in Johannesburg, discussing the life and legacy of Nelson Mandela.

 Personal life

 Botha married Helena Bosman in 1953, with whom he had two daughters, Anna Hertzog and the artist Lien Botha as well as two sons, the rock musician Piet Botha (1955-2019) and the economist Roelof Botha.
-Among Botha's eight grandchildren is grandson Roelof Botha, former CFO of PayPal.
+Among Botha's eight grandchildren is grandson Arend Botha theologian and musician, and Roelof Botha, former CFO of PayPal.
 Helena died in 1996, after having been ill, including being partially paralysed, following a fall in her home in 1991.
 Two years later, Botha married Ina Joubert, a former journalist with the SABC.

 Botha died of natural causes at his home in Pretoria on 12 October 2018 at the age of 86.